Alberto Benito (footballer, born 1992)

-Alberto Benito Correa (born 13 June 1992) is a Spanish professional footballer who plays as a right-back.
+Alberto Benito Correa (born 13 June 1992) is a Spanish professional footballer who plays as a right-back for Reus FCR.

 Club career

 Born in Altafulla, Tarragona, Catalonia, Benito finished his development at Gimnàstic de Tarragona.
-He made his senior debut for the farm team in the 2010–11, in Tercera División.
+He made his senior debut for the farm team in 2010–11, in the Tercera División.

-Benito was promoted to Nàstic's first team in Segunda División B on 10 July 2012, although still being registered for the reserves.
-On 23 July 2013, he signed a two-year deal with fellow league team Sporting de Gijón B after his contract expired.
+Benito was promoted to Nàstic's first team in Segunda División B on 10 July 2012.
+On 23 July 2013, he signed a two-year deal with Sporting de Gijón B of the same league after his contract expired.

 On 7 July 2015, free agent Benito agreed to a two-year contract with CF Reus Deportiu, still in the third division.
-He contributed 30 appearances (all as a starter) during the season, as the club achieved promotion to Segunda División.
+He contributed 30 appearances (all as a starter) during the season as the club achieved promotion to Segunda División.

 Benito made his professional debut on 20 August 2016, starting and scoring in the last minute of a 1–0 away win against RCD Mallorca.
 He played a further 30 matches until the end of the campaign, helping to an 11th-place finish.

 On 13 June 2017, Benito joined Real Zaragoza on a two-year deal.
 On 28 June 2019, he signed with fellow second division side Albacete Balompié for two seasons.

-Benito split 2021–22 in the newly-created Primera División RFEF, with Deportivo de La Coruña and Cultural y Deportiva Leonesa.
+Benito split 2021–22 in the newly created Primera División RFEF, with Deportivo de La Coruña and Cultural y Deportiva Leonesa.